indexed-finance/docs/community/faq.md

 In short, no. Indices are superb instruments for gaining exposure to a large segment of a market at once, but they are subject to downturns just as much as any other asset or instrument.
 As with all crypto assets, do not invest more than you can afford to lose.

-There are security measures in place on some of our index products to ensure that malicious actions or contract breaches cannot drain the funds of an index pool entirely.
-For more on this, please see the [Sigma Program](sigma.md)

 ## Staking And Rewards

 At present, we reward users who provide liquidity to DEXes (i.e. Uniswap) in the form of NDX governance tokens, at a rate relative to their share of the liquidity pool over a fixed daily emission.

-We are in the process of migrating this reward scheme to a fork of Masterchef, as detailed in [this proposal](https://forum.indexed.finance/t/proposal-dynamic-reward-emission-schedule/510) - if adopted, this will set forth a flexible two-year schedule, allowing us to best incentivise those pools that require additional liquidity (with the primary aim being minimal slippage, for the above reason of wanting to ease access to the market for users who are not crypto-native).
+We are in the process of migrating this reward scheme to a fork of Masterchef, as detailed in [this proposal](https://forum.indexed.finance/t/proposal-dynamic-reward-emission-schedule/510) - if adopted, this will begin a flexible two-year schedule that allows the DAO to best incentivise those pools that require additional liquidity.

-However, the simple act of holding the index tokens themselves is a passive investment act, due to the way in which the swap fee for minting index tokens or arbitraging the underlying pools are dissipated: see [this](https://twitter.com/need3lives/status/1369358000763371522) informative thread by a community user.

-### I Hold {X} - Why Can't I Stake It?
+### I Hold {X} - Why Can't I Stake It For Rewards?

-The most likely cause of this is that you're trying to stake the 'pure' token (such as DEFI5), rather than the equivalent Uniswap liquidity provider (LP) token, DEFI5-ETH.
+The most likely cause of this is that you're trying to stake the 'pure' token (such as DEFI5), rather than the equivalent Uniswap liquidity provider (LP) token, e.g. DEFI5-ETH.

 If you're unfamiliar with the process of providing liquidity, please read [this article](https://defiprime.com/uniswap-liquidity-pools).
 Be sure you're absolutely certain what you're doing before you engage in staking.